Top outdoor activities in Northern Kentucky and the Cincinnati Region

 The Florence Family Aquatic Center is a premier place to cool off and splash around.
 You can float down the lazy river, whoosh down a spiral or speed slide, get splashed in the two spray grounds or under one of the “funbrellas.”
 The zero-depth pool is accessible and there are also sunbathing spots, shelters and family restrooms.
 Take a break from the water for a snack at the concession stand.
 In addition to family memberships, you can get a day pass for watery fun.

 You don’t need a caddy or your own special clubs to play putt-putt.
-We’ve got several courses that are all about low-stress family fun.
+Northern Kentucky has several putt-putt gold courses that are all about low-stress family fun.
 Here are three places to work on your (gentle) swing.

 Boone Links Golf Course has added 18 holes of mini golf on the backside of their clubhouse.
 Weather permitting, it’s open year-round.